-The Cederberg Municipality (in 2018) had a relative high comparative advantage in the primary sector compared to the district (1.10), the province (5.59) and the country as whole (2.27).
-This is normal given the nature of the primary sector in the area, which is essentially resource-based agriculture.
-At the secondary level, the 2018 Location Quotient for Cederberg also shows a comparative advantage compared to the district (1.00), province (1.21) and national (1.29) - explaining the negative growth in the manufacturing sector since 2015.
-An assessment of the tertiary sector suggests neither a comparative advantage nor disadvantage compared to the district (0.95), although comparative disadvantages exist compared to the Western Cape (0.67) and South Africa (0.72) - 2017 had a similar scenario.
+country as whole (2.27).
+This is normal given the nature of the primary sector in the area, which essentially is resource-based agriculture.
+At the secondary level, the assessment of the tertiary sector suggests neither a comparative advantage nor disadvantage compared to the district (0.95), although comparative disadvantages exist compared to the Western Cape (0.67) and South Africa (0.72) - 2017 had a similar scenario.